janspoerer/janspoerer.github.io/secondbrain.markdown

 [NESSLABS guide to Roam Research](https://nesslabs.com/roam-research-beginner-guide).

-A note on labels: **Do not use labels.** They are not necessary. if, after using a second brain for a year, you feel the need for labels, go ahead.
+A note on labels: **Do not use labels.** They are not necessary.
+If, after using a second brain for a year, you feel the need for labels, go ahead.

 ## Resources for Beginners